Winterbeast

 Winterbeast is a 1992 American horror film directed by Christopher Thies.
 A low-budget production, it has gained retrospective popularity to the point of being considered a cult film.

 Plot

 The plot revolves around two rangers inquiring about disappearances in a forest of New England (Massachusetts).

 Production

 Winterbeast is "a collection of scenes that were filmed over the course of most of a decade."
 It uses both live action filming and stop-motion animation.

 Home video release

 Vinegar Syndrome released a Blu-ray version in 2021.

 Reception

 Winterbeast has been called a ’regional disasterpiece’ and characterized as ’messy and scatterbrained in the best possible ways.’
-Most retrospective reviews praised the film for its originality.

-The film's obvious extreme lack of continuity is noted by all reviewers.
+The film has been noted for its numerous continuity errors.
+Psychotronic Video found the animation "pathetic".

-A review found the animation "pathetic".
-"You really can't imagine a better time with a bad film.", commented Greg Goodwill in Screem.
+Retrospective reviews praised the film for its originality.
+Greg Goodwill commented in Screem magazine, "You really can't imagine a better time with a bad film."